Edwin Glasgow CBE QCIndependent Chairman

 Outside of work, Alison loves to get outdoors to go hiking, hit a tennis ball, or strum the guitar.

-Alison joined the Board of Sport Resolutions in September 2020.
+Alison joined the Board of Sport Resolutions in September 2020 and is Equality Champion for the company.

 John PalmerIndependent Non-Executive Director